Social media resources

 Flying on a smaller aircraft

 Flying on a smaller aircraft?
-Most passengers do the right thing by packing lithium battery devices, spare batteries and power banks in their carry-on.
-On smaller aircraft, larger carry-on bags may end up in the cargo hold where lithium batteries should never go!
+Most passengers pack lithium battery devices, spare batteries and power banks in their carry-on.

-If your bag needs to be checked at the gate, remember to remove any lithium batteries or power banks first.
+If your bag is checked at the gate, remember to remove any lithium batteries or power banks before you hand it over.

 Learn how to pack right for a safe flight and avoid delays.
 Check online or with your airline.